RSE-Sheffield/RSE-Sheffield.github.io/_posts/2016-05-23-fun-with-strace.md

 ## How I solved a mystery with strace and bash

-So I'm dabbling with `iceberg`, The University of Sheffield's HPC, and I finally get round to putting my [`.profile`](https://github.com/drj11/dot) on there.
+So I'm dabbling around on one of the University's HPC clusters, and I finally get round to putting my [`.profile`](https://github.com/drj11/dot) on there.
 And I remember that I don't like the way `less` clears the screen when I've finished reading a `man` page.